DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 **Baby Laptime** on _Thursdays at 9:30 a.m._<br />
 Pre-walking babies and a parent/caregiver.
 Join us for fingerplays, songs, and bounce rhymes in this lapsit storytime.

-**Bookworms Thursdays** at _4:15 p.m._<br />
+**Bookworms** on _Thursdays at 4:15 p.m._<br />
-Ages 4 to 7 and a parent/caregiver.
-Listen to a picture book, and then make art based on the ideas or themes in the book.
+Listen to a picture book and make art projects.<br />
+_Starting September 14!_

+**Preschool Time** on _Fridays at 9:30 a.m._<br />
+Storytime for ages 3 to 5 in our Storytime Room.<br />
+_Through August!_

 **Storytime Saturdays** on _Saturdays at 11:00 a.m._<br />
 Walkers (up to 36 months) and a parent/caregiver.
-This weekend storytime for families will include some of our favorite books, rhymes, songs and fingerplays. _October 1, November 5, and December 3_
+This weekend storytime for families will include some of our favorite books, rhymes, songs and fingerplays.<br />
+_August 5th, September 2nd, and October 7th_

+**Storytime with LuAnn Adams**<br />
+on _Saturdays at 11 a.m._<br />
+LuAnn Adams will be using puppets, visuals, sound effects, music and LOTS of audience participation to bring stories to life!
+All Ages.
+* October 14th Celebratin' Children!
+* October 21st Jaws, Paws & Claws - Animal Wisdom Tales
+* October 28th Spooky Stories To Tingle Your Spine!
+* November 4th Tales From Dr. Seuss!
+* November 11th How the Beaver Got Sharp Teeth & other Native American Tales!
+* November 18th Treasures of the Heart
+* November 25th Tacky the Penguin & other Frosty Winter Tales
 </div>
 </div>